 Jan.
 9, 2020

 The Texas Department of State Health Services is alerting consumers after a case of mercury poisoning was linked to a cosmetic purchased in Mexico.
-A woman was hospitalized in Texas after a pharmacy in Mexico mixed face cream for her, apparently adding mercury to a name brand product.
+A woman was hospitalized in Texas after a pharmacy in Mexico mixed face cream for her, apparently adding mercury to a name-brand product.
 Laboratory testing showed the product contained 29,000 parts per million of inorganic mercury.
-U.S. regulations prohibit the sale of skin cream with more than 1 ppm of mercury.
+U.S. regulations prohibit the sale of skin creams with more than 1 ppm of mercury.

 To protect themselves, DSHS urges people only to purchase skin cream and similar cosmetics sealed in their original containers and sold by reputable retailers in the United States.
 If you think you have a product that may contain mercury, seal it in a plastic bag and discard it at a household hazardous waste facility.